-California has very friendly knife laws.
+California has relatively friendly knife laws, but as you can expect, with large urban centers like L.A. and others, there are some differences between urban laws and restrictions in other regions.
 Unlike other states who’s knife law is out of date, California’s is modern and up-to-date.
 This article will talk about what is legal, illegal, and in the gray area concerning knives in California.

 Legal Knives in California